NickLotspeich/NickLotspeich/README.md

 ### Hi there 👋

 This is my personal portfolio website!
-Feel free to go to it and submit a form if you wish to reach out to me.
+Feel free to contact me at nicklotspeich@gmail.com if you have any questions.
 Thanks!